19 Stunning Trails & National Parks in Washington DC

 Washington-Rochambeau Revolutionary Route

-This trail takes visitors through the history of America and runs from Massachusetts down to DC.
+This trail takes visitors through the history of America and runs from Massachusetts down to Washington DC.

 The route is heavy on Revolutionary War pride, so it could be fun to take the family for a tour through the country’s expansive history around one of America’s more patriotic holidays, like the Fourth of July or Memorial Day.